 Footmed Foot and Ankle Clinic is Adelaide, Elizabeth Vale and Murray Bridge’s experienced team of podiatrists.
 The first step is to determine the diagnosis and cause of your foot pain.
-This will allow our specialists to provide the most effective and lasting heel pain treatment.
+This will allow our specialists to provide the most effective and lasting treatment.

 Morton’s neuroma is a pathological condition of the common digital nerve, most frequently between the third and fourth metatarsals (third intermetatarsal space).
 The nerve sheath becomes abnormally thickened with fibrous (scar) tissue.
 A diagnostic ultrasound may be ordered to confirm this.